+Public employers—unpaid medical leave.
 A state employee, upon written request and with employer approval, may be granted a leave without pay for a period not to exceed 2 years.
 The employee must be returned to a position in the same class as the position held at the time leave was granted.

 Failure of an employee on leave to report for duty within 5 working days after the appointing authority issues a written notice to return will be deemed a resignation (IN Admin.
 Code Tit.
 31 Sec.
 5-8-7).